|

 have been the longest brown-belt wearer in the history of martial arts.

-I studied Taekwondo for six and a half years but never acquired a black
+I studied Taekwondo for severn years but never acquired a black

 belt.
 My interest was in mastering the art, not acquiring a belt.
 It

-didn't interest me to pay for a belt.
+didn't interest me to pay for the belt.
 For those who don't know this,

 students of martial arts pay for grading and tournaments.
 I never